-Across the U.S., city leaders are prioritizing urban resilience in response to both natural disasters and economic shocks.
+Across the U.S., city leaders are prioritizing urban resilience in response to climate change, natural disasters and economic shocks.
 While many definitions for resilience exist, at the core are three basic principles: the ability to adapt to changing conditions, withstand disruptions, and return to pre-existing conditions.
-Resilience planning is concerned with the time period between the immediate aftermath of a shock and the return to pre-existing conditions, rather than the short-term emergency response period.
-Until recently, food systems have been largely left out of resilience planning efforts.
+Food systems have been largely left out of urban resilience planning efforts.
 Most cities expect to provide residents with food for a relatively short period of time—a few weeks at most—during the immediate aftermath of a natural disaster.
 But as Hurricane Katrina demonstrated, food system disruptions may last months or years.

 Download the Executive Summary